FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality

 \note{ Our main idea, giving people a take home message and (if possible) see how clever we are. }

-To achieve immersive viewing with low storage, high visual quality and low systematic latency, we introduce spatial-angular human psychophysical characteristics to neural representation and synthesis.
-Specifically, we represent 3D scenes with concentric spherical coordinates.
-Our representation also allows for depicting the foveated color sensitivity and stereopsis during both the training and inference phases.
-Furthermore, we derive an analytical spatial-temporal perception model to optimize our neural scene representation towards imperceptible loss in image quality and latency.\qisun{better?
-This paragraph was a bit messy before.
-Tried to clean up.}
+We achieve this by first representing 3D radiance fields with concentric spherical coordinates.
+The tailored representation both optimizes for egocentric viewing and minimizes inference running time.
+Our representation also allows for depicting the foveated color and stereopsis sensitivities during the training and inference phases.
+To this end, we devise retina-matched perceptual models and VR-tailored representation coordinates toward high visual quality as well as low systematic latency.
+Lastly, we derive an analytical spatial-temporal perception model from optimizing our neural scene representation toward imperceptible loss in image quality and latency.

 \note{ Our algorithms and methods to show technical contributions and that our solutions are not trivial. }